datanav/docs/configuration.rst

 graph, which will be twice the number of entities as there are values in the aggregate of the list of properties given.
 See the example section for an example.

-It is primarily used for generating bidirectional entity lookup datasets from RDF sameAs statements (to be used in another transform with with the DTL ``lookup`` function).

 Prototype
 ^^^^^^^^^